pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 if + past simple, present conditional
 * If I  won a million dollars, I would buy a big house.
 * If I found her contact details, I'd send her an invitation.
-* If it was lucrative, I would invest more.
+* If it was [lucrative,profitable], I would invest more.
 * If I had money, I would travel around the world.
+* If the weather was good, I would make a BBQ.
+* If there wasn't a quarantine, I would visit my relatives.

 ## third conditional
 if + past perfect, perfect conditional
+If + past perfect, would/wouldn’t have + past participle.
+(unrealized situation)
 *  If the weather had been good, we would have gone water-skiing.
 *  If I had got a promotion, I would have thrown a party.
 *  If I had studied harder, I would have passed the test.
+*  If you had told me about the meeting, I would have come.
+*  If you had told me about the meeting, I wouldn’t have missed it.
+*  If I had been you, I would have closed all of the browser tabs!
+*

 ## mixed 1
 if + past perfect, present conditional